Faculty of Education

 Exploring our Roles is an online conversation club for newcomers to look at the topics of colonization, reconciliation, and systemic racism.
 In this conversation club, we emphasized that we all have a role and responsibility to play in taking meaningful action towards reconciliation.

 One of our most important roles in this project has been to dispel harmful myths about Indigenous peoples that many non-Indigenous Canadians hold.
 We were inspired to create resources and creative, engaging educational opportunities so that newcomers would be more informed about the history of this land and would not be perpetuating these myths within their communities.
 We also hoped to look for meaningful ways that Vancouver could continue to follow-through on its promise to be a “City of Reconciliation”.
 With these goals in mind, we created a transformative online learning community for newcomers to help us all explore our roles as non-Indigenous peoples living on unceded land.
+For a full curriculum containing lesson plans, slideshows, and resources, see the Exploring Our Roles website.

 In five Zoom sessions, the conversation club explored the following topics: the Indian Act, Residential Schools, Land Acknowledgments, Myths and Facts, A Decolonized History of Vancouver, Monuments and Spaces, the Truth and Reconciliation Commission, and finally, Solidarity and Action.